 and solving the eigenvalue problem

 The resulting three eigenvalues correspond to the length along the longest, shortest, and intermediate principal axes, respectively.
-The eigenvectors can be used to rotate the original distribution so that the longest, shortest, and intermediate principal axes coincide with the $x$-, $y$-, and $z$-axes.
-For example, if we want to align the shortest axis to the $x$-axis, the intermediate one to the $y$-axis, and the longest one to the $z$-axis, we let $\lambda_{\rm min}, \lambda_{\rm mid},$ and $\lambda_{\rm max}$ be the corresponding eigenvectors, and the rotation matrix can be constructed as
+The eigenvectors can be used to rotate the original distribution so that the longest, shortest, and intermediate principal axes coinciding with the coordinate axes.
+For example, if we want to align the shortest axis with the $x$-axis, the intermediate axis with the $y$-axis, and the longest axis with the $z$-axis, we let $v_{\rm min}, v_{\rm mid},$ and $v_{\rm max}$ be the corresponding eigenvectors, and the rotation matrix can be constructed as